 g.
 Back elbow plank

 h.
 Back plank pulses

 k.
 Back plank twists

 – Bridges are excellent for back strength and mobility.
-There’s a lot of flexibility component to this move so don’t get discourage if you can get it on your first try.
+There’s a lot of flexibility component to this move so don’t get discouraged if you can get it on your first try.
 Don’t skip this move if you’re aiming for an overall balanced healthy body (and that you should be).

 a.
 Elevated wall bridges

 – One of the best ab exercises in the world!
 If you want a strong core, this exercise should definitely be in your list of ab exercises.
 Hanging on the bar also makes you less stable, so you should be contracting your whole body throughout the movement to stabilize yourself.
 Do not use any momentum when performing this move.
 Don’t cheat yourself just to do the move.
 It won’t help you grow stronger.

 d.
 Hanging straight leg V raises

 5. Elevated Bridge